 - Traditional care transition programs.

-- Recommendations specific to mental health population including optimizing medication regimen, communication of complex medical plans, and screening for other co-occurring conditions.
+- Care coordination recommendations, specific to the mental health population, including: optimizing medication regimen, communication of complex medical plans, and screening for other co-occurring conditions.

 - How the discharge care team collaboratively develops a comprehensive transition planning guide with the patient and family.